StarTrail: Concentric Ring Sequence Parallelism for Efficient Near-Infinite-Context Transformer Model Training: Technical Appendices and Supplementary Material

 The long context in the above scenarios has introduced several challenges for model training and inference: 1) \textbf{Efficiency and Adaptability}.
 The challenge of efficiency predominantly lies in handling long sequences that require quadratic computations during attention, and in addressing the large amount of communication during distributed processing.
 2) \textbf{Memory}.
 Besides the major obstacle of storing the model weight and optimizer states, the activation has also exceeded the capacity of a single GPU and risen as a new memory challenge due to the extreme sequence length.
 3) \textbf{Scalability}.
 Current Transformer models usually require thousands of GPUs for pre-training, even with datasets of regular lengths.
 For longer sequences, ensuring an acceptable scaling speedup rate with both the sequence length and the number of GPUs increasing is even more critical to reducing time and economic costs.

 Traditional parallelisms such as Data Parallelism\cite{hillis1986data, shoeybi2019megatron, li2020taming, you2018imagenet}, Tensor Parallelism\cite{shoeybi2019megatron, wang2022tesseract, xu2021efficient}, and Pipeline Parallelism\cite{gpipe, dapple, li2021chimera, Liu2023Hanayo} distribute the model, input batch, and the optimizer states, but can not directly address the large memory requirement of extremely long sequences as the sequence length dimension remains unchanged.
 To break through this obstacle, Sequence Parallelism has been introduced, splitting the input on the sequence length dimension.
-Mainstream Sequence Parallelism schemes can generally be classified into two categories: those based on all-to-all communication, and those based on ring peer-to-peer communication.
+Mainstream Sequence Parallelism schemes can generally be classified into two categories, and are usually combined \cite{fang2024uspunifiedsequenceparallelism} to complement each other's drawbacks.
 Methods like DeepSpeed Ulysses\cite{jacobs2023Ulysses}, which are based on all-to-all communication, offer efficiency but require the splitting of attention heads.
 Consequently, these methods are limited in scalability and can not be scaled to more devices than the number of attention heads.
 On the other hand, peer-to-peer communication methods\cite{liu2023ring, li2024distflashattn}, such as Ring Attention\cite{liu2023ring}, do allow for near-infinite context lengths; however, they require the transmission of complete keys and values across all GPUs, leading to significantly high communication loads.
 In summary, there remains a deficiency in communication-efficient methods that are capable of supporting near-infinite context lengths.
+In this paper, we focus on solving the communication inefficiency of ring-style sequence parallelism.